Is your eczema mild, moderate, or severe? It’s not always an easy question to answer.

 It also asks about subjective effects such as the degree of itchiness and sleeplessness due to your eczema.
 SCORAD also has an online tool that you or your doctor can use to help assess the severity of your eczema.

 Different types of eczema can look and feel somewhat different.
 That's why it helps to know the typical symptoms for your eczema.
 Some common types include:

 Atopic dermatitis: More than half of people with eczema have this.
-It’s the most severe type of eczema and it lasts the longest.
+It’s the most common type of eczema, and it lasts the longest.
 Symptoms often start in childhood.
 They include dry, itchy, and scaly skin, especially on the insides of the elbows and backs of the knees.
 It also causes rashes on the cheeks.